Yuanruo-Sherry-Xie/AN588-Homework1-sherryx/README.md

     -   random-people csv

+-   currently MISSING:

+    -   HTML files because r keeps on telling me library stringr does not exist and I can not knit the file

 -   My unprettified code which incorporates notes from modules 3 and 4, as well as all the challenges from module 4

 -   each section should be the title/ header before the notes and code are shown